simeonnnabue/activedirectory/README.md

-<h3>Step 4: Create an Admin and Normal User Account in Active Directory v1.15.8</h3>
+<h3>Step 4: Create an Admin and User Account in Active Directory v1.15.8</h3>

 - On DC-1, open up Server Manager
 - Click tools at the top right hand side